In This Article

 - The impacted wisdom teeth are causing severe pain and discomfort.

-Wisdom teeth extraction is an extremely common procedure that most people need at some point.
-Removing the wisdom tooth is followed by a brief recovery period when the surrounding gum tissues and jawbone must heal, closing the gap left by the removed wisdom tooth.
-How long it takes for the hole to close after tooth extraction depends on several factors, but it’s usually more than 6 weeks.
-However, the recovery process is largely painless and comfortable.
+Wisdom teeth Removal is a general procedure that most people need at some point.
+How long wisdom teeth heal depends on several factors, but it’s usually over six weeks.
+However, the recovery process is mainly painless and comfortable.
 For more information, please schedule your wisdom teeth removal consultation at URBN Dental today.